gitmikex/Agility/f5-agility-lab-master/docs/class5/module1/module1.rst

 Module 1: Create multiple changes.
 Deploy single change
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Take a snapshot**

 The user has the ability to select a specific change out of many made for deploy.
 We will try to add an additional node to the existing pool in this task.

+**Take a snapshot**

 Before we start to deploy our first change, we will need to take a snapshot on the current configurations of the BIG-IQ, so we have a reference point to compare before and after the change.

-From the Deployment tab on the top, click on the left SNAPSHOTS >> Local Traffic & Network on the left,
+- From the Deployment tab on the top, click on the left SNAPSHOTS >> Local Traffic & Network on the left,

-Click on Create under Snapshot – Local Traffic & Network title.
+- Click on Create under Snapshot – Local Traffic & Network title.

-Enter the name: Snapshot-Before-Deploy, then click on Create button on the lower right.
+- Enter the name: **Snapshot-Before-Deployment**, then click on Create button on the lower right.

-Proceed to the first change on BIG-IQ.

-**Partial Deployment**
+**Create multiple changes**

--  1\ :sup:`st` change - add a pool member
+-  1\ :sup:`st` change

+We will first add a pool member to app1pool

 From the tab Configuration, click on LOCAL TRAFFIC > Pools, enter “app1pool” in the upper right Filter and search, select a pool by clicking on name “app1pool” on either BOS-vBIGIP01 or 02.